 Disclosure: I was financially compensated to create the recipe for this post and I received product samples.
 The opinions and recipes are completely my own based on my experience.

-But, since this is a baking blog, I was eager to try hearts of palm in a baked recipe.
 One of my favorite ways to bake with savory ingredients is to put them into a tart shell or wrap them in a galette.

 As I’ve said many times, give me any form of fruit wrapped in a crisp crust and I’m a happy camper.
 Well, I’ll expand that sentiment to include veggies wrapped in a crisp crust.